tckerr/SimpleGOAP/readme.md

 There are 4 steps to using the GOAP planner:

 1. **Establishing state**: Define a "state" class that represents the parameters of your world state.
 Create an object of this type that represents the current world state.
-2. **Defining actions**: Create a list of actions that can be taken in order to modify state.
+2. **Defining actions**: Create a function which returns a list of actions that can be taken for a given state.
 3. **Setting a goal**: Write a function that evaluates whether any permutation of that state adequately satisfies your end goal.
 4. **Running the planner**: Pass all of the above into the planner to get a list of actions that can be taken to get from the current world state to a state that meets the goal.